sinnie/learn_web_dev/react.md

 Synthetic Events
 What’s a Synthetic Event?
 Synthetic event - an object that wraps a browser’s native event object; an object within another JS object.
-* react wraps native evens with a SyntheticEvent objet and passes it to an event handler as its first parameter.
+* React.js wraps native evens with a SyntheticEvent objet and passes it to an event handler as its first parameter.
 * most likely will not need the underlying native event object, bu tyou can with event.nativeEvent
 * the listener is on one of the props
 What’s with synthetic events?
 Native events aren’t uniform across browsers.
 Synthetic Events are.
-* When react loads, it attaches a single event listener onto the root document object of the DOM hierarchy.
+* When React.js loads, it attaches a single event listener onto the root document object of the DOM hierarchy.
 Therefore, you do not attach any additional event listeners to the DOM
-* The react synthetic event system is independent from native events
+* The React.js synthetic event system is independent from native events
 * Handlign a synthetic event system works identically
 * The synthetic event is pooled, meaning that the syntheticEvent obj will be reused and all properties will be nullified after the event callback has been invoked. this is for performance reasons.
     * Because of this, you cannot access the event in an  asynchronous way.
     * If you want to access the event properties in an asynchronous way, you should call event.persist() on the event, which will remove the synthetic event from the pool and allow references to the event to be retained by user code.
-* When a form component’s state is set by react, it is called a controlled component.
+* When a form component’s state is set by React.js, it is called a controlled component.
     * problematic because it renders a read only element - a user cannot change the value property.
 Using Synthetic Events
 * register an event handler with its onChange prop and set the value prop with an automatic one-way data binding:
     * const element = <input onChange={this.handleChange} type="text" value={this.state.value} />;
 * When a user changes the component's underlying element, its event handler is triggered.
 The handler can then update this.state.value with the this.setState() method.
 This causes the component hierarchy to re-render which updates the DOM hierarchy.
 On most devices, this happens so fast that a user never perceives a delay.
 * use camelCase
-* with jsx pass a fn as the event handler, rather than a string
+* with jsx pass a function as the event handler, rather than a string
     * onChange={this.handleChange}
 * You do not put these on components or high-level structure.
 Instead, you will put these as attributes to specific HTML elements.
 React actually does some performance upgrades to attach this on the root element for you.
 They are mounted when used and unmounted when not in use.
 * you can use the capturing phase by registering an event handler with an event prop that ends in the word Capture. (onChangeCapture)